Alcohol and Vitamin B12: Can You Take Them Together?

 Important reminders

-• Vegetarians and vegans who also drink are at significantly higher risk because plant foods do not naturally contain B12
+• Vegetarians and vegans who drink are at meaningfully higher risk, since plant foods lack B12.

 Which specific products are affected?